Welcome to the

 Group (APVG).
 APVG's goal is to integrate our non-profit programs and initiatives directly into their for-profit businesses to collectively

-In early 2021 we plan to establish our principal stand-alone offices in Camarillo, California, and soon thereafter, satellite offices in West Maui Hawaii to serve the Hawaiian Islands, Tampa, Florida to serve the Gulf Coast and by 2022, within the Commonwealth of Puerto Rico to serve the Greater Caribbean Sea region.
+In early 2021 we plan to establish our principal stand-alone offices in Camarillo, California, and soon thereafter, satellite offices in West Maui Hawaii to serve the Hawaiian Islands.
+In the future we may add offices within Tampa, Florida to serve the Gulf Coast and by 2022, within Puerto Rico to serve the Greater Caribbean Sea region.

 Despite the recent Covid set-backs, the staff of the CBO Foundation